 Criteria for the Compensation awarded to the victim

-Compensation should be awarded to an aggrieved woman as per section 13 of the act.
+As per section 13 of the Act, the compensation should be awarded to an aggrieved woman.
 Section 15 tells the criteria for deciding the amount of compensation.
 The committees will look into the following factors before deciding the amount of compensation:

 - Mental trauma and the emotional distress caused to the aggrieved woman.